Menu

 What do I look for when I meet an OG Practitioner for the first time?

-• Ask to see the practitioner’s OG Canada (or CATT-OG) certificate (proves that the practitioner is certified).
+• Ask to see the practitioner’s OG Canada certificate or search for active members on this website to proves that a practitioner is truly certified.

 • Ask to see the practitioner’s membership card for the OG Canada for the current year (proves that the practitioner is a member in good standing).